uv10000/P3/writeup_P3_U_Voll.md

 After some tuning (details see below) I acchieved 96% accuracy on the validation set.

-I did not have to use any form of data augmentation.
+I did not have to use any form of data augmentation to get this relatively pleasing result.

+Here is a link to my [project code](https://github.com/uv10000/P3/blob/master/Traffic_Sign_Classifier.ipynb), next to it in the github-repo P3 there is a .html export of the .jpynb showing the simulation results, alongside with this writeup-file.

+I worked in a local setup using my GTX 1070 under Ubuntu 16.04 employing the GPU Version of the udacity carnd-term1 conda environment.

 ### Data Set Summary & Exploration